-Here is the fifth in our series of short, simple Kaizen education videos from KaiNexus, a software startup where I am the Chief Improvement Officer.
-We are embedding these videos into our web-based software, to provide short tips and hints for our healthcare users.
-We’re also making the videos available on our YouTube Channel, our education videos playlist, and our public KaiNexus Education page.
+Here is the fifth in our series of short, simple Kaizen education videos from KaiNexus, a software startup where I am on the management team.
+We are embedding these videos into our web-based software, to provide short tips and hints for our users (see the whole series).
+We’re also making the videos available on our YouTube Channel and our education videos playlist.
 Subscribe to our channel to be notified of each new one that’s released.

 This video talks about how KaiNexus and the kaizen methodology, upon which it is based, are very different than the traditional suggestion box systems that hospitals and other types of organizations have struggled with.

 Video updated September, 2014 – View on YouTube

 Video #5 – moving beyond suggestion boxes